RetroDECK/ES-DE/USERGUIDE-DEV.md

 Note that the updater will keep whatever filename you had for your running AppImage file, which could potentially be confusing if you for example added version information to the filename.
 It's always recommend to keep the default AppImage filenames, i.e. `EmulationStation-DE-x64.AppImage` and `EmulationStation-DE-x64_SteamDeck.AppImage`

+On Windows and macOS you can specify to which directory you want to save the downloaded file.
+The default is `C:\Users\myusername\Downloads` on Windows and `/Users/myusername/Downloads` on macOS.

 Regardless of package format and operating system it's a good idea to update the ROMs directory tree after upgrading to a new version.
 It's possible that the new ES-DE release adds support for more systems and emulators compared to the version you previously had installed.
 The easiest way to do this is to start ES-DE once with the _--create-system-dirs_ command line option which will create any missing system directories and also update the systems.txt and systeminfo.txt files.
 This is a safe operation as it will not overwrite or delete your game files.

 ![alt text](images/es-de_application_updater.png "ES-DE Application Updater")